Zuehlke/software-engineering-corner/drafts/maui-test_pt1.md

 ## Takeaways

-In this blog post, I showed you how you can test a service and a view model in .NET MAUI.
-I want to emphasize three essential parts to test your services and view models successfully:
+In this blog post, we showed you how you can test a service and a view model in .NET MAUI.
+We want to emphasize three essential parts to test your services and view models successfully:

 1. Adding UseMauiEssentials in your test's project file.
 This will give you access to the API of .NET MAUI.
 2. The test environment can not access .NET MAUI's IFileSystem due to its platform-specific implementation.
 A possible solution is to use a mock to circumvent this.
 3. The test environment does not configure the whole .NET MAUI app.
 Here, you can approach the circumstance as you mentioned in point 2 with a mock.

-In the second part of this two-part series, I will cover how to test the UI of a .NET MAUI app.
+In the second part of this two-part series, we will cover how to test the UI of a .NET MAUI app.